Ulauncher/Ulauncher/CONTRIBUTING.md

 * Git
 * [Yarn](https://classic.yarnpkg.com/en/docs/install)
 * python3-setuptools (if you have pip, you have it already)
-* Application runtime dependencies (if you already installed Ulauncher you should have these)
+* Application runtime dependencies (if you already installed Ulauncher you should have most of these, but  wnck is new for v6)

 #### Distro specific instructions